How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Virtual Power Plants

-Some utilities are beginning to organize solar-equipped homes into "virtual power plants" that can:
+According to the Rocky Mountain Institute, some utilities are beginning to organize solar-equipped homes into "virtual power plants" that can:

 • Aggregate multiple homes' solar and battery systems